Jury trial: Argentina

-Argentina is one of the first countries in Latin America that has implemented trial by jury.
+Argentina is one of the first countries in Latin America, which has implemented trial by jury.
 Although it has a civil law process, since November 2015, it has a jury system for serious criminal cases.

 Australia

 Section 80 of the Australian Constitution provides that: "The trial on indictment of any offence against any law of the Commonwealth shall be by jury, and every such trial shall be held in the State where the offence was committed, and if the offence was not committed within any State the trial shall be held at such place or places as the Parliament prescribes.

 The first trials by civilian juries of 12 in the colony of New South Wales were held in 1824, following a decision of the NSW Supreme Court on 14 October 1824.
-The NSW Constitution Act of 1828 effectively terminated trial by jury for criminal matters.
+The New South Wales Constitution Act 1828 (7 & 8 Geo.
+4. c.
+73) effectively terminated trial by jury for criminal matters.
 Jury trials for criminal matters revived with the passing of the Jury Trials Amending Act of 1833 (NSW) (2 William IV No 12).

 Challenging potential jurors

 The voir dire system of examining the jury pool before selection is not permitted in Australia as it violates the privacy of jurors.
 Therefore, though it exists, the right to challenge for cause during jury selection cannot be employed much.
 Peremptory challenges are usually based on the hunches of counsel and no reason is needed to use them.
 All Australian states allow for peremptory challenges in jury selection; however, the number of challenges granted to the counsels in each state are not all the same.
 Until 1987 New South Wales had twenty peremptory challenges for each side where the offence was murder, and eight for all other cases.
 In 1987 this was lowered to three peremptory challenges per side, the same amount allowed in South Australia.
 Eight peremptory challenges are allowed for both counsels for all offences in Queensland.
 Victoria, Tasmania and the Northern Territory allow for six.
-Western Australia allows three peremptory challenges per side unless there is more than one accused in which case the prosecution can peremptorily challenge 3 times the number of accused and each accused has 3 peremptory challenges.
+Western Australia allows three peremptory challenges per side unless there is more than one accused in which case the prosecution can peremptorily challenge three times the number of accused and each accused has three peremptory challenges.